Notch Notch

 Legacy Plans (Base/Pro) : Transition plan #

-If you are on a legacy plan Base or Pro plan, you can continue without any changes to your plan or pricing until 31 Dec 2025.
+If you are on a legacy plan Base or Pro plan, you can continue without any changes to your plan or pricing until the end of April 2026.
 Your subscription still operates as a Flexible Subscription so you can continue to upgrade and downgrade between Base and Pro plans throughout this time.

 If you wish to move to a new plan earlier, you can do so by getting in touch with our sales team at support@notch.one.